cmderdev/cmder/Readme.md

 *If you get a message "Access Denied" ensure you are executing the command in an Administrator prompt.

+### Start directory

+The start directory of cmder is defined in that order (if one is empty, then the next one is used):

+1. The directory passed as parameter to the cmder executable
+2. The `CMDER_START` environment variable
+3. The `HOME` environment variable
+4. The current user directory (`USERPROFILE` environment variable)

 ## Keyboard shortcuts

 ### Tab manipulation